What is the Competitive Forces Model?

 Intensity of Industry Rivalry

-There are multiple factors which can impact the intensity of rivalry within an industry.
+There are multiple factors that can impact the intensity of rivalry within an industry.

 - Concentration of rivals – the more competitors, the more intense the rivalry